 Like many other councils, Murrindindi Shire Council issues a Municipal Charge.
 The Municipal Charge is a fixed-cost paid equally by all ratepayers.
-It is used to help distribute the cost of rates, which would otherwise be collected in the form of rates attached to the value of the property.
+It is used to help distribute the cost of rates, which would otherwise be based exclusively on property values.

-The Municipal Charge for the 2021/22 rating year is \$346.00.
+The Municipal Charge for the 2022/2023 rating year is \$352.00.